Mason Via: Career

 A bluegrass singer-songwriter and guitarist, Via released his debut solo album, Up, Up, Up, in 2015.
-He joined bluegrass and Americana band Old Crow Medicine Show from 2021 to 2024.
+He joined bluegrass and Americana band Old Crow Medicine Show from 2021 to 2024; he left the band to pursue a solo career, citing a desire for fewer creative "limitations".
 Via released a self-titled album on Mountain Fever Records in 2025.

 Via and Old Crow Medicine Show were nominated for a Grammy Award for the album Jubilee.
 Songs written by Via have been covered by the Del McCoury Band on their album Almost Proud and by Molly Tuttle on her album City of Gold.
 Via's song "Oh Lordy Me" featuring Ronnie Bowman and Junior Sisk was named by Billboard as a "must-hear new country song".
 He opened for I'm With Her on the band's Wild and Clear and Blue tour in 2025.

-Via headlined the Levitt AMP Sheboygan Music Series in Sheboygan, Wisconsin on July 3, 2025.
+Via headlined the Levitt AMP Sheboygan Music Series in Sheboygan, Wisconsin, on July 3, 2025.
+On December 13, 2025, he performed at a benefit concert in Brown County, Indiana, supporting a local food pantry and a youth music charity.
+In 2026, Via partnered with the National Parks Conservation Association to support protection for United States national parks.
+He covered Woody Guthrie's protest song "Deportee (Plane Wreck at Los Gatos)" with Lucinda Williams in 2026.

-Via competed on American Idol season 19 under the stage name Mason Picks.
+Via competed on American Idol season 19 in 2021 under the stage name Mason Picks.

 Critical reception

 Reviewing Via's 2025 self-titled album, The Aquarian Weekly said its tracks "exemplify modern bluegrass at its best".
 Of the same album, Bluegrass Today said, "it’s a credit to Via’s skill and savvy that he’s been able to maintain such a high bar".

+Via was nominated by the International Bluegrass Music Association for New Artist of the Year for 2026.